Y4hL/Python-Gmail-Module/README.md

 # Setup

-SMTP login method is not on by default.
+SMTP login method is not enabled by default.
 Turn it on [here](https://myaccount.google.com/lesssecureapps)

 Alternatively if you have 2fa enabled,